-To put that into context: female same-sex couples can’t access NHS-funded IVF treatment unless they’ve had at least six rounds of intra-uterine insemination (IUI), which may or may not be funded by the NHS.
 While lots of couples will conceive using IUI, the costs quickly rack up for those who don’t.
 Let’s start to add up the costs:

 - IUI costs between £350-£1,600 per cycle at a private clinic, and same-sex female couples usually have to pay for 6-12 IUI cycles privately before they can access NHS services.